If you feel like there’s not enough time in the day to accomplish everything you have to do, you’re not alone.

 It can be a challenge to find time to schedule your annual wellness exam, prepare a healthy meal or even just take a 30-minute walk, but caring for yourself is important.
-Self-care can lower your risk of diseases, such as diabetes and cancer in the future, as well as help you feel your best physically and mentally now.
+Self-care can lower your risk of diseases, such as diabetes and cancer, as well as help you feel your best physically and mentally now.

 “Often, women put the needs of family and others before their own,” says Vikki Lane, MD, an internal medicine physician at Scripps Clinic Carmel Valley.
 “But if you make taking care of yourself a priority, you’re better able to care for other people and manage the demands of your life.”